 Tennessee law prohibits a driver from consuming or possessing an alcoholic beverage in a vehicle if:

-Unlike the open container rules of most states—which apply to drivers and passengers—Tennessee's open container restrictions apply only to the driver of the vehicle and only if the engine is running.
+Doesn't apply to passengers.
+Unlike the open container rules of most states—which apply to drivers and passengers—Tennessee's open container restrictions apply only to the driver of the vehicle.

-Alcoholic beverage.
+"Alcoholic beverage" defined.
 Tennessee defines "alcoholic beverage" to include every liquid containing alcohol capable of being consumed by a human being.
 This definition excludes certain patented medicines.

 An open container violation is a class C misdemeanor in Tennessee.
 A conviction will result in a fine of up to $100 but no jail time.
 Violators are usually given a citation instead of being detained but may be arrested if they refuse to accept the citation or if other circumstances exist that justify further detention.